bpark176/Brennan.github.io/_pages/Review.md

 - **Precalculus**
   - *Precalculus: Mathematics for Calculus* - J. Stewart, L. Redlin, S. Watson

       Although I do not remember too much about this textbook, I remember it to be very comprehensive with a lot of practice application-based problems.
-From the rational theorem to De Moivre's theorem, the textbook also does a good job in introducing more advanced concepts like complex planes and parts of linear algbera.
+From the rational theorem to De Moivre's theorem, the textbook also does a good job in introducing more advanced concepts like complex planes and parts of linear algebra.

 - **Linear Algebra**
   - *Linear Algebra: A Modern Introduction* - D. Poole